w3f/Grants-Program/applications/liberland.md

 #### Output

-We have a simple, functioning blockchain.
-We will begin with a marketing campaign and a funding/investor-seekingcampaign.
-We will give their work some publicity,and we will also start airdropping their wages.
+We will have a functional blockchain network that is fulfilling the needs of Liberland's State administration.
+This functionality will allow our citizen to interact and use our chain.

 ##### Delivery:
 We will deliver a working blockchain under the MIT license that can be used by anyone and will be avaliable here: